 Note that WARM acknowledges “non-binary” as a legitimate gender and guarantees it is part of their outlook.
 However, for this particular report, the categories considered are "female", "male", and "mixed collaborations (male-female)" aiming to highlight the gap between women and men.

-- "Male singers are more represented on radio than female singers in all European countries analyzed in this report."
+- "Male singers are more represented on radio than female singers in all European countries analysed in this report."

 - "Female artists manage to be more represented in the top positions even though there are more male artists in the overall ranking in all countries, except in Denmark."